Get Started With Shopify And Create A Profitable eCommerce Store!

 - Could it go viral?

 Things I will never sell and you shouldn’t either!

 - USB sticks

 - General tech gear

 - Common items

 You see where I’m coming from?
-Know one wants to buy a USB stick online from a random eCommerce store when they can just go to the usual big brand stores.
+No one wants to buy a USB stick online from a random eCommerce store when they can just go to the usual big brand stores.